Surgery for Gastrointestinal Issues

 A laparoscope, a slender tube-like instrument equipped with a camera and light source, is inserted through one of these ports.
 The camera provides a live video feed of the surgical site, displayed on a monitor in the operating room, which enables the surgeon to examine and treat the condition.

 Specialised surgical instruments are introduced through the remaining ports to help the surgeon remove the inflamed organ, for example, the appendix or gallbladder.
-After the procedure, the surgeon closes these small incisions with stitches or surgical glue, and the surgery usually causes minimal scarring.
+After the procedure, the surgeon closes these small incisions with stitches or surgical glue.
+The surgery usually causes minimal scarring.

 laparoscopic surgery